Variational structure and two-dimensional subsonic jet flows for compressible Euler system with general incoming flows: Introduction and main results

 There are only very few analytical results concerning the effect of vorticity on jet flows.
-The well-posedness of the steady incompressible jet flows with small non-zero vorticity was {established} by Friedman in \cite{Friedmanrot}.
-In this work he crucially relied on the fact that the steady incompressible Euler system can be reduced to a semilinear elliptic equation for the stream function which has a variational structure, hence the jet problem can be formulated as a domain variation problem, see \cite{ChengDu} for recent progress in this direction for incompressible jet flows.
+The well-posedness of the steady incompressible jet flows with small non-zero vorticity was {established} in \cite{Friedmanrot}.
+This work crucially relied on the fact that the steady incompressible Euler system can be reduced to a semilinear elliptic equation for the stream function which has a variational structure, hence the jet problem can be formulated as a domain variation problem, see \cite{ChengDu} for recent progress in this direction for incompressible jet flows.
 As far as the jet problems for {compressible} flows with \emph{non-zero} vorticity are concerned, to the authors' knowledge, there are no rigorous analytical results available.
-A major obstacle is that it is unknown whether such problem enjoys a variational structure.
-In this paper, we give an affirmative answer to this question and prove the existence and {uniqueness } of the steady compressible jet flows with non-zero vorticity.
+A major obstacle is that it is unknown whether such problem enjoys some nice structure for the analysis on the associated free boundary problem.
+In this paper, we give an affirmative answer to this question and prove the existence and {uniqueness} of the steady compressible jet flows with general vorticity.